 Usually, your body tells you what to do!

 Can you do anything to reduce your susceptibility?
+What about heat illness prevention?
 This page contains plenty of suggestions for what to do.
 Here are more.

 These three or four days are what your body needs to rest from the journey and begin to adapt to its new surroundings.
 Take more than three days if possible.